 A care and support plan identifies:

-- the things which are important to you,
+- the things which are important to you

-- your strengths and existing support,
+- your strengths and existing support

-- your options for remaining independent,
+- your options for remaining independent, and

 Planning your own support